 MOD ARB/7/42

-36 b) international telecommunication facilities and services available to customers for their dedicated use;
+36 b) international telecommunication facilities and services available to customers for their use;

 Reasons: This proposal is based on CWG/4A2/176.
 Retain this provision to ensure availability, while updating it to ensure efficiency and advanced technology.